 G – Tser Pool Encampment (page 36)

 This should have been a chapter.
 This is the place where the PCs will encounter Madam Eva.
 There’s a Vistani who will tell them a tale of the mighty wizard who stood up against Strahd about a year ago (that’s actually Mordenkainen).
 And of course the official card reading for the artifact’s locations.
+You will have to go back to the first chapter to reference the section about the reading.

 L – Lake Zarovich ( page 38)